-MMRP88 6.
-All trucks and equipment, including their tires, shall be washed off prior to leaving the site.
-Construction Emissions AQ-2(6) С MMRP89 Construction Emissions AQ-2(7) 7.
-Site accesses to a distance of 100 feet from the paved road shall be treated with a 6 to 12 inch compacted layer of wood chips, mulch, or gravel. С MMRP90 Construction Emissions SEIR-2 CNST- AQ-2(8) 8.
-Sandbags or other erosion control measures shall be installed to prevent silt runoff to public roadways from sites with a slope greater than one percent. С
+MMRP89 Construction AQ-2(6) С Contractor COMPLETE 4Q 2018 Emissions 7.
+Site accesses to a distance of 100 feet from the paved road shall be treated with a 6 to 12 inch compacted layer of wood chips, mulch, or gravel. С Contractor COMPLETE 4Q 2018 MMRP90 Construction Emissions SEIR-2 CNST- AQ-2(8) 8.
+Sandbags or other erosion control measures shall be installed to prevent silt runoff to public roadways from sites with a slope greater than one percent. С Contractor COMPLETE 4Q 2018